kechcole/Blog-App/README.md

 ##### **Convert Profile Model**
 Since our `UserUpdateForm` doesn't contain a field to store user profile image, we will need to map the `Profile model` and create a form to get this attribute.
-In the same file location as above, import `Profile` and define an image form ;
+In the same file location as above, import `Profile` model and define an image form ;

 ```python
 # -----> New Code